KrisIlich/Multithreading-Integration/README.md

 # D387 - Advanced Java Project

 ### Introduction
 This application was built for the purpose of final coursework for the D387 Advanced Java class at Western Governor's University.
+Multithreading was a big focus for this project along with integrating other various changes.

 ### Installation
 1. **Unzip the file in the desired destination**